NehaGour1108/database-replica/README.md

    bind-address=127.0.0.1
    port=3306
    ```
-3. Restart the MySQL server to apply these settings:
+3. Restart MySQL to apply these settings:
    ```bash
    brew services restart mysql
    ```

-#### Configure Replica
+---

+### **Step 4: Configure the Replica**

-1. Create a separate configuration file for the replica, such as `/usr/local/etc/my-replica.cnf`.
+1. Create a new configuration file for the replica, such as `/usr/local/etc/my-replica.cnf`.
-2. In the replica configuration file, set the server ID to a unique value and specify a different port:
+2. Add these settings:
    ```ini
    [mysqld]
    server-id=2